seahug/seahug.github.io/index.md

 {% include upcoming-meetup.html %}

-Richard has stepped down as organizer of this group and, so, the October 19th meeting will be our last in-person meeting until a new organizer is found and a new venue secured.
+After 6 years of dedicated leadership, Richard has stepped down as organizer.
+This group is now in a state of anarchy, but Brian Bascoy has reserved a meeting room in the Montlake library for our November meeting.
+If you'd like to present, feel free to post your topic to the google group.

 {% include google-group.html %}